Shmoofs/Shmoofs/README.md

 - 🌱 I’m currently learning Java and C#.
 - 📫 How to reach me: ask for my discord or my email address
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have a unicorn stuffie (appropriately named Sir.Oreo-Timtams I) that helps me with programming .---.
+                   .---.
               (\./)     \.......-
               >' '<  (__.'""""BP